sherbret/Noise2VST/README.md

 ## Caveat: Limitations

+### Noise assumptions

 The noise assumptions underlying Noise2VST align with those commonly adopted in the literature.
 These assumptions are relatively broad and have been shown to be sufficient for a wide range of applications — in particular, fluorescence microscopy.
-Specifically, the noise is assumed to be:
+Specifically, the noise is assumed to be **zero-mean** and **spatially independent**.

-- **zero-mean**,

-- and **spatially independent**.

 ⚠️ The performance of Noise2VST is not guaranteed when the noise significantly deviates from these assumptions.

+### Multi-Frame Processing

+Noise2VST can process multiple noisy images simultaneously via a single VST; however, all input images must share the same noise distribution.

+⚠️ Mixing images with different noise characteristics in a single batch may lead to incorrect processing results.

 ## Acknowledgements